-Visiting Grábrók volcano crater, Glanni waterfall and Paradise Hollow in Bifröst can easily be added to your itinerary when you're driving between Reykjavik and the north.
+Visiting Grábrók volcano crater, Glanni waterfall and Paradise Hollow in Bifröst can easily be added to your itinerary when you're driving between Reykjavik and the north of Iceland.
 With easy hiking conditions and good trails, these gems can be visited in just a couple of hours.

 I’m on my way home to Akureyri from Reykjavik, driving on a winding road through the beautiful Icelandic countryside.
 I’ve just gone through the Hvalfjörður Tunnel and passed Borgarnes, and my usual way I’m thinking about what’s coming next.
 After a while I realise that I’m approaching Bifröst – a tiny town with a bus stop, a little grocery store, a hotel and a University campus, that is located pretty much in a middle of a mossy lava field.